Baegll/MindThrusters2/content/Recaps/Session 5.md

 [[Beagorug (Bug)]] takes a good inspection at some of the parties items to have a poormens find person

 [[Sgt.
-Fuzzytale]] commander of the finest nut distribution this side of Cradle.
+Fuzzytail]] commander of the finest nut distribution this side of Cradle.

 We learned that [[Zendus Brimhaven (Attractive Driver)]] was swinging tree to tree like a monkey on his way to [[Cradle]] after crashing his cart.